Multiple Chemical Sensitivity (MCS)

 - Avoid particle board, pressed and engineered woods to limit formaldehyde exposure in the home

 - Change furnace and air conditioner filters often

-- Limit exposure to EMFs, electomagnetic fields, that raise cancer risk, cause DNA damage, infertility, heart arrhythmias, cognitive disorders, anxiety, depression, insomnia, etc. This includes cell phones (use speaker phone or text holding away from body and don’t carry phone next to your body or put in airplane mode if do), computers (use wired mouse,keyboard, speakers and printer, don’t set laptop on lap), wifi and bluetooth (turn off when not in use especially at night or use wired ethernet connection turning off the wifi and bluetooth), avoid SMART appliances and electronics as much as possible, cordless phones (use corded), wireless baby monitor (use wired or set as far away from baby as possible if use wireless), electric blankets (avoid), wireless wearables (avoid wireless headsets, fitbits, Apple watches, etc.), and avoid having cell phones and chargers, other devices and electronics near your bed.
+- Limit exposure to EMFs, electomagnetic fields, that raise cancer risk, cause DNA damage, infertility, heart arrhythmias, cognitive disorders, anxiety, depression, insomnia, etc. This includes cell phones (use speaker phone or text holding away from body and don’t carry phone next to your body (or turn off if do turning back on periodically to check for messages), computers (use wired mouse,keyboard, speakers and printer, don’t set laptop on lap), wifi and bluetooth (turn off when not in use especially at night or use wired ethernet connection turning off the wifi and bluetooth), avoid SMART appliances and electronics as much as possible, cordless phones (use corded), wireless baby monitor (use wired or set as far away from baby as possible if use wireless), electric blankets (avoid), wireless wearables (avoid wireless headsets, fitbits, Apple watches, etc.), and avoid having cell phones and chargers, other devices and electronics near your bed.

 * The Environmental Working Group (ewg.org) is a non-profit organization that has researched a wide variety of products for safety.
 You can check out their large database to help you find laundry detergents, cleaning products, cosmetics and personal care products that do not contain harmful ingredients.

 * MadeSafe.org is another database of products (though much smaller than EWG’s) with the Made Safe Nontoxic Seal that includes baby, personal care, household and other products.

 See my Reducing Toxic Exposures page for more information on ways to reduce environmental toxins.